-2. Subject to Section 5.D.2.d, Landlord seeks in good faith to recover possession of the Rental Unit for use and occupancy by:

-a.
-A resident manager, provided that no alternative vacant unit is available for occupancy by a resident manager; except that where a building has an existing resident manager, the owner may only evict the existing resident manager in order to replace him or her with a new manager.
+- D. No Fault Termination.
+If a Landlord can show any of the following circumstances with respect to a termination of tenancy, the termination will qualify as a No Fault termination: - Landlord seeks in good faith to recover possession in order to imminently: - a.
+Demolish the Rental Unit. - b.
+Remove the Rental Unit permanently from rental housing use pursuant to State law. - 2.
+Subject to Section 5.D.2.d, Landlord seeks in good faith to recover possession of the Rental Unit for use and occupancy by: - a.
+A resident manager, provided that no alternative vacant unit is available for occupancy by a resident manager; except that where a building has an existing resident manager, the owner may only evict the existing resident manager in order to replace him or her with a new manager. - b.

-- b.
 Landlord or Landlord's spouse registered domestic partner, children, grandchildren, parents, grandparents, brother, sister, father-in-law, mother-in-law, son-in-law, or daughter-in-law, as a primary place of residence.
 The Rental Unit must be occupied as the primary residence within three (3) months of the Tenant household vacating the Rental Unit, and the Rental Unit must continue to be occupied as the primary residence for at least 12 months.
-However, Landlord may use this Section C.2.b to qualify as a No Fault termination only once for a particular person in each rental complex of the Landlord. - c.
-A Tenant that requires an occupancy agreement and intake, case management or counseling as part of the tenancy. - d.
-A Landlord may not recover possession of a Rental Unit pursuant to the provisions of either Section 5.D.2.a or Section 5.D.2.b if: - any Tenant in the Rental Unit has continuously resided in the Rental Unit for at least ten years, and is either: (a) 62 years of age or older; or (b) disabled as defined in Title 42 United States Code Section 423 or handicapped as defined in Section 50072 of the California Health and Safety Code; or - any Tenant in the Rental Unit is terminally ill as certified by a treating physician licensed to practice in the State of California.
+However, Landlord may use this Section 5.D.2.b to qualify as a No Fault termination only once for a particular person in each rental complex of the Landlord. - c.
+A Tenant that requires an occupancy agreement and intake, case management or counseling as part of the tenancy.

-e.
-A Landlord may recover possession of a Rental Unit pursuant to the provisions of either Section 5.D.2.a or Section 5.D.2.b only from a Tenant who is the most recent Tenant, if not protected from termination of tenancy pursuant to the provisions of Section 5.D.2.d, to occupy a Rental Unit in the building with the same number of bedrooms needed by the Landlord, the Landlord's eligible relative or the resident manager, except that a Landlord may recover possession from a different tenant if a different unit is required because of medical necessity, as certified by a treating physician licensed to practice in the State of California.

-3. Landlord seeks in good faith to recover possession of the Rental Unit in order to comply with a government agency's order to vacate, or any other order that necessitates the vacating of the building, housing or unit as a result of a violation of the CCMC or any other provision of law.
+- d.
+A Landlord may not recover possession of a Rental Unit pursuant to the provisions of either Section 5.D.2.a or Section 5.D.2.b if: - i. any Tenant in the Rental Unit has continuously resided in the Rental Unit for at least ten years, and is either: (a) 62 years of age or older; or (b) disabled as defined in Title 42 United States Code Section 423 or handicapped as defined in Section 50072 of the California Health and Safety Code; or - ii. any Tenant in the Rental Unit is terminally ill as certified by a treating physician licensed to practice in the State of California. - e.
+A Landlord may recover possession of a Rental Unit pursuant to the provisions of either Section 5.D.2.a or Section 5.D.2.b if the Rental Unit has the same number of bedrooms needed by the Landlord, the Landlord's eligible relative or the resident manager, and only if it is the most recently occupied Rental Unit in the rental complex, and the Tenant of that Rental Unit is not protected from termination of tenancy pursuant to the provisions of Section 5.D.2.d.
+However, a Landlord may recover possession of a different Rental Unit if required because of a medical necessity of Landlord, Landlord's eligible relative or the resident manager, as certified by a treating physician licensed to practice in the State of California. - 3.
+Landlord seeks in good faith to recover possession of the Rental Unit in order to comply with a government agency's order to vacate, or any other order that necessitates the vacating of the building, housing or unit as a result of a violation of the CCMC or any other provision of law.